rotate your phone

 SAMPHAS

-“Samphas” is a modern style condominium that embraces the idea of refined living through a design that seamlessly weaves nature into the architectural fabric.
+“Samphas” is a modern-style condominium that embraces the idea of refined living through a design that seamlessly weaves nature into the architectural fabric.

-Be it light, wind, materiality, or spatial experience, every element is carefully crafted to allow residents to truly feel the essence of "home"—even within the
+Whether it be light, wind, materiality, or spatial experience, every element is carefully crafted to allow residents to truly feel the essence of “home”—even within the context of vertical urban living.

-The building is conceived under the concept of “Touching Nature”.
-Each corridor is designed to welcome natural light throughout the day, while openings and
+The building is conceived under the concept of “Touching Nature.”
+Each corridor is designed to welcome natural light throughout the day, while openings and passive ventilation systems are thoughtfully placed to reduce energy consumption and create a naturally comfortable environment.
+Green spaces are rhythmically dispersed across different levels of the building—pocket gardens, vertical greenery, and inner courtyards—fostering a sense of calm and vitality.

-offering warmth and softness.
-These tactile qualities are enhanced by a restrained color palette and textures that reflect simplicity, yet reveal depth and
+Natural materials, especially wood, are applied with great care in areas where residents can physically interact with them—such as flooring, handrails, and frames—offering warmth and softness.
+These tactile qualities are enhanced by a restrained color palette and textures that reflect simplicity, yet reveal depth and craftsmanship in the details.

 The shared amenities are located on the rooftop, intimately connected with the sky.
-The fitness center and swimming pool open to panoramic views of the
+The fitness center and swimming pool open onto panoramic skyline views, transforming daily routines into moments of serenity and reflection—experiences that extend beyond mere function.

 “Samphas” is not just a place to live.
 It is a design that deeply understands living as a felt experience—physical, emotional, and spiritual.
-Every detail is

-an intentional gesture toward a life lived with awareness and care.
+Every detail is an intentional gesture toward a life lived with awareness and care.

-Architect: Narucha Kuwattanapasiri, Kunatip Thonglueang
+Architects: Narucha Kuwattanapasiri, Kunatip Thonglueang

 Interior Architect: Tidtang Studio Co., Ltd.